harrypmdev/liars-dice/README.md

 # The Liar's Dice Club

-The Liar's Dice Club is a website to inform users of a club that meets to play Liar's Dice in the Guildborne Center, Worthing, and offer an online version of the game so people can try it out.
+The Liar's Dice Club is a website to inform users of a club that meets to play Liar's Dice in the Guildborne Centre, Worthing, and offer an online version of the game so people can try it out.

 ![Responsive Mockup](/assets/images/documentation/index-responsivity-image.webp)